Sound masking: Sound masking systems

 Sound masking is an effective solution in masking intruding noise.
-The masking sound spectrum (National Research Council of Canada's COPE curve) is generated to be comfortable and elevated in level to be conducive to acoustical privacy in the built and occupied environment and can be specified up to 48dBA (Warnock in Acoustical privacy in the landscaped office in 1973).
+The masking sound spectrum (National Research Council of Canada's COPE curve) is generated to be comfortable and elevated in level to be conducive to acoustical privacy in the built and occupied environment and can be specified up to 48dBA.
 It may be used to mask unwanted noise such as intermittent sound from machinery (within the overall limits and spectra).

 Sound masking seeks to reduce the intelligibility of sound from a source by reducing the signal-to-noise ratio.
-It is an effective solution to promote compliance with regulations that require measures to be taken to prevent verbal communication from being overheard, such as HIPAA (USA) and GLBA (USA) in medicine and finance respectively.
+It is an effective solution to promote compliance with regulations that require measures to be taken to prevent verbal communication from being overheard, such as HIPAA (US) and GLBA (US) in medicine and finance respectively.

-However, the masking sound produced by an electroacoustical system may also be disruptive if the sound masking system is improperly designed, improperly commissioned, or not verified by a professional acoustician.
+However, the masking sound produced by an electroacoustic system may also be disruptive if the sound masking system is improperly designed, improperly commissioned, or not verified by a professional acoustician.